brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 }
 ```

+In this example, the `DynamicDictionary` web component demonstrates dynamic loading of translations in an event.
+Upon toggling, it checks whether the dictionary is already loaded; if not, it fetches translations from a specified URL and uses `overrideMessages` to integrate them seamlessly into the current session.
+The translated key, `dynamicDictionary.someKey`, is then displayed based on the component's state.
+This approach allows on-the-fly language customization for improved user experience.

 > [!NOTE]
 >
 > Messages are already filtered by the current `locale`.
 Therefore, you can only override messages for the specific locale during the session (request in server parts and globalThis in web components).